Anki and Spaced Repetition

 No current ability to update flashcards.
 Polar currently lacks a flashcard update UI so this needs to be added to Polar before we can implement this in Anki sync.

-Anki must have Anki Connect.
+Anki must have Polar Connect.
 This will always be a hard requirement but we might create a Polar Sync plugin for Anki.

 No support for nested decks.
 Each deck is created at the root.
 If you move it the new deck will be created.
 We will have a fix for this in the future.